eQosys/QINP/docs/declarations.md

 ### Static

 The `static` keyword can be used to declare a variable in a function as static, which means that its state is preserved between function calls (like a global variable), without being visible outside the function.

-At the moment initializers would be called everytime the function is called.
-Only initializing the variable when the function is called the first time is planned.
+When defining a static variable, the initializer is only run once (with the first call of the function).

 #### Example
 ```qinp